yufanw/slime-bot/README.md

 ### Default Configurations

+- **adminRole** : GM <-- important: make sure to assign 'GM' role to yourself so you can use !setconf.

 - **welcomeChannel** : welcome

 - **welcomeMessage** : Say hello to @{{user}}, everyone!
 We all need a warm welcome sometimes :D